rchikhi/2022-pangenome-aws/PartB.md

     aws s3 cp aws s3  --no-sign-request cp s3://sra-pub-run-odp/sra/SRR11292120/SRR11292120 .

 It should be that the download is still almost as fast as from a us-west-2 bucket.
 This is a clear advantage compared to download data to e.g. a university cluster.
-At this point, refer to Part D to delete the instance.
+At this point, refer to [Part D](https://github.com/rchikhi/2022-pangenome-aws/blob/main/PartD.md) to delete the instance.
+If there is more time, you may go attempt Part C.